pjensfelt/wasp_as_cf_yawswing/README.md

 ## Running the code
 * First you need to make sure that the radio module is connected to your machine and detected.
+* Connect the battery on the drone.
+Keep the USB-cable plugged in whenever you are not testing soemthing as this will charge the battery.
+You can run the drone with the cable connected also but it will be difficult to rotate.
+* Turn on the drone by pressing in (GENTLY!!!) the small black push button in-between two of the arms.
+Make sure that the drone is standing on a flat surface when you do this as the drone's IMU calibrates upon boot.
 * Opening the code cf_yawswing.py and edit the URI (line 14) matches the channel of your drone
 * Run the code with <pre>
 python3 cf_yawswing.py